Drug testing Your Family at Home

 Testing your loved ones is a quick and economical way to determine possible drug abuse.
 For the parent, the decision to start a testing program using at home tests may be too difficult.
 But when you find evidence of drug paraphernalia around the home or see sudden behavioral changes, you have to consider the next step.
 The use of at home drug test kits is a solution and will identify drugs of abuse in their system.
 This will help with the road to recovery and the understanding of the problem.
 Here is a link to our products.
-At home drug test kits.
+At home drug tests.

 The fact that you are reading this page probably means you need testing for your teenager.
 Teens may object at first, saying that “you don’t trust me or I don’t take drugs.”
 Tell them that you do trust them, but you want to be sure.
 Explain the dangers and the ultimate long-term effects on their health.
 Tell them not to be persuaded by their friends who take drugs for fun.
 Explain the avoidance of peer pressure and how they should be proud of being clean.

 What you need to know before drug testing your family.

 What are Drugs of Abuse?

 - Drugs of abuse (DoA) are drugs that are either illegal prescription or street drugs that a user consumes in amounts or with methods which are harmful to themselves.